 Zip-Zap Crazy Fast!

-As you play the first few levels, you will get a feeling for how the game thinks and the challenges it presents.
+As you play the first level, you get a feeling for how the game thinks and its challenges.
 The earlier levels break you into the style of control, how to solve puzzles and the thought processes you need to employ to beat it.
 The difficulty soon increases but I'm pleasantly surprised there is no timer as that would only pressurise the player into making mistakes.
 This lack of a timer is excellent and enhances the experience enormously.

 Take a look at my video recording to see how well this game plays.
 Tell me it isn't fun zooming through the levels at a speed that puts Sonic to shame?
 Also, my video shows how I finally sussed out level 10 (slow brain!) but then I made a stupid blunder and died right before completing it...
 Enjoy!!